 100%, fully online programs at Jacksonville State University live on a rotating course review and certification schedule.
-During a program's review period, the program leaders (deans, department chairs, program coordinators, etc.) and instructional designers agree upon a course review schedule/timeline and instructional designers (IDs) review each online course within the program and work with instructors to revise, or develop, courses if needed.
+During a program's review period, the program and instructional designers agree upon a course review schedule/timeline and instructional designers (IDs) review each online course within the program and work with instructors to revise courses if needed.
 At that time, IDs also offer services such as course building, template building, and more assistance as needed.
 (Instructors cannot sign up for this option.
 This process begins at the department level.)